matthewp131/orderbook_rust_demo/README.md

     ```
     A, 1, 1
     ```
-    In the future it would be helpful to provide distinct messages for new order accepted and existing order cancelled.

 1. A change at the top of the book for the Buy or Sell side: B, side('B' or 'S'), price(int), totalQuantity(int).
 For example:
     ```
     B, B, 10, 100